jailkey/baiser/README.md

 baiser.js provides an easy way to generate content by a template/data set and extracting the data from the generated content based on the template.
 ![baiser.js flow](https://github.com/jailkey/baiser/blob/master/doc/image/baiser-flow.png)
-For extracting the data from the content baiser.js use unvisible controll chars to mark the data in the generated content. baiser.js is native javascript, with no dependencys
+For extracting the data from the content baiser.js use invisible control chars to mark the data in the generated content. baiser.js is native javascript, with no dependencies

 ## install baiser.js
 donwload baiser.js and include it to your document: